flexmonster/api-data-source/readme.md

 ## Sample .NET Core server

-Inside the `/server-dotnetcore` folder you can find the another Flexmonster's custom data source API implementation - sample .NET Core server.
+Inside the `/server-dotnetcore` folder you can find another Flexmonster's custom data source API implementation - sample .NET Core server.
 All requests from Flexmonster Pivot Table are handled by `http://localhost:3400/api/cube` endpoints.
 Raw data is stored in JSON format in the `/data` folder.
-File name matches the `index` property of the `dataSource` configuration object.
+The file name matches the `index` property of the `dataSource` configuration object.

 To start the server: